piclas-framework/piclas/docs/documentation/userguide/workflow.md

 * ``PICLAS_LOADBALANCE``: Enable timer-based load-balancing by automatic determination of workload weights for each simulation element.

-All other options are set in the parameter file.
+All remaining solver options are set in the parameter file, which is read by the piclas executable.
+Additionally, {numref}`tab:time-disc-compatibility` lists the compatibility between the compile flags ``PICLAS_TIMEDISCMETHOD`` and
+``PICLAS_EQNSYSNAME``.
 ```{table} PICLAS_TIMEDISCMETHOD compatibility with PICLAS_EQNSYSNAME
 ---
 name: tab:time-disc-compatibility